MatthewInch/UI24RBridge/README.md

 # UI24RBridge
 Bridge between the UI24R and a MIDI controller.\
 This is a beta project.
-It tested only in Windows, with Behringer BCF2000 and with Behringer X-Touch midi controller.
+It tested only on Windows with Behringer X-Touch midi controller.

 You can download the latest release for
 - [Windows 32bit core](https://github.com/MatthewInch/UI24RBridge/blob/master/UI24RBridgeTest/Publish/win-x86-core.rar)